Stable sets of primes in number fields: Introduction

-In Section \ref{sec:s_and_p_sets} we introduce stable and persistent sets and the properties $(\ast)_p$,$(\dagger)^{\rm rel}_p$,$(\dagger)_p$ associated with the stability property.
-Section \ref{sec:Examples_section} is devoted to examples: in particular, we introduce \emph{almost Chebotarev sets}, which provide us with a rich supply of persistent sets (Section \ref{sec:ACS}), and we show that essentially, an almost Chebotarev set satisfies the properties $(\ast)_p$ and $(\dagger)_p$ for almost all $p$ (Section \ref{sec:ex_propertiesast}).
+In Section \ref{sec:s_and_p_sets} we introduce stable, sharply $p$-stable, strongly $p$-stable and persistent sets.
+Section \ref{sec:Examples_section} is devoted to examples: in particular, we introduce \emph{almost Chebotarev sets}, which provide us with a rich supply of persistent sets (Section \ref{sec:ACS}), and we show that essentially an almost Chebotarev set is sharply and strongly $p$-stable for almost all $p$ (Section \ref{sec:ex_propertiesast}).
 In Section \ref{sec:stablesets_and_Sha1_key_result} we prove our main result which is a general Hasse principle.
-In Sections \ref{sec:concrete_HPs_for_stablesets}-\ref{sec:unif_bounds_on_Sha1_field_var} we discuss some further Hasse principles and uniform bounds on Shafarevich groups for stable sets.
-In Section \ref{sec:Arith_appl} we deduce arithmetic applications, such as the Grunwald-Wang theorem, realization of local extensions, Riemann's existence theorem and cohomological dimension.
-In Section \ref{sec:Kapi_section} we deduce the $\Kapi$ property at $p$ for $\Spec \caO_{K,S}$ with $S$ satisfying $(\dagger)_p$, using results from Section \ref{sec:Arith_appl}.
+In Sections \ref{sec:concrete_HPs_for_stablesets}-\ref{sec:unif_bounds_on_Sha1_field_var} we discuss some further Hasse principles and uniform bounds on Shafarevich-Tate groups for stable sets.
+In Section \ref{sec:Arith_appl} we deduce arithmetic applications such as the Grunwald-Wang theorem, realization of local extensions, Riemann's existence theorem and cohomological dimension.
+In Section \ref{sec:Kapi_section} we deduce the $\Kapi$ property at $p$ for $\Spec \caO_{K,S}$ with $S$ being sharply $p$-stable using results from Section \ref{sec:Arith_appl}.